-Which cut of meat should I use for Italian beef?
+What cut of meat is used for Italian beef?

 Can I freeze Italian beef?

 If you’re looking to cook this recipe in batches and wish to store them, you can!
-Place your slow roasted beef and some bit of the beef broth in an air-tight container or a freezer bag.
-This will ensure your beef does not get freezer burn and will still taste juicy.
+Place your slow-roasted beef and some bit of the beef broth in an air-tight container or a freezer bag.
+This will ensure your beef does not get freezer burn and will preserve its juices.
 This can last in the freezer for 2 to 3 months.
 To thaw, simply take them out of the freezer, then thaw in the refrigerator overnight.

 Our copycat Portillo’s Italian beef will make the perfect picnic meal to have with friends and family!
-You no longer have to wait in line to grab a bite of this pot roast sandwich.
-Everyone will definitely be wanting seconds after devouring this juicy dish.
+You no longer have to wait in line to grab a bite of this Chicago-style Italian beef sandwich.
+Everyone will definitely be wanting seconds, so make sure you prepare enough!